 Step 2.
-Once the complaint has been submitted, the web-based system generates an automatic email notification to the designated staff contact for the functional area identified in the complaint, as well as the Division of Student Affairs.
-In the event the category “Other” is selected, only the Division of Student Affairs receives notification.
+Once the complaint has been submitted, the web-based system generates an automatic email notification to the Division of Student Affairs.

 Step 3.
-Division of Student Affairs reviews the submitted complaint to ensure the proper functional area and designated staff contact have been notified.
-Any mislabeled complaints are reassigned to appropriate staff contacts using the web-based system.
+Division of Student Affairs reviews the submitted complaint to ensure the proper functional area is indicated, and the designated staff contact is then notified by Student Affairs.
 Complaints that are general in nature or do not apply to a specific functional area are assigned to the Division of Student Affairs.

 Step 4.
 The designated staff contact assigned the given complaint reviews the complaint and determines a course of action.

 Step 5.
-The designated staff contact or a designee provides an initial written response to the complaining student, from or copied through the web-based system.
+The designated staff contact or a designee provides a written response to the complaining student, from or copied through the web-based system, or via copy to Student Affairs.
 This response may or may not indicate a full resolution of the complaint.
 The Division of Student Affairs monitors this process to ensure a timely response from designated staff contacts.

 Step 6.
 Any necessary subsequent correspondence or actions to resolve the complaint take place.
-When the complaint has been resolved to the greatest extent possible, the designated staff contact makes a note and closes the open complaint through the web-based system.
+When the complaint has been resolved to the greatest extent possible, the designated staff contact or Student Affairs closes the open complaint through the web-based system.

 Step 7.
 The Division of Student Affairs verifies the resolution of the complaint and the inclusion of appropriate materials and information related to the complaint in the web-based system.